Va Va VIM!

 Things I learned…

-• There is an outstanding tutorial written by Jaime González García that walks through installing and using vim in VS Code.
+vimwork really well together, for example there is good integration withmulti-cursorswhich is a real time-saver. - There is an outstanding tutorial written by Jaime González García that walks through installing and using

 Things I recommend…

-• Install a vim extension in your IDE of choice.
-This gives you the speed and precision of vim, with the benefits of the IDE, ie auto-complete, intellisense, snippets et al. If you really don’t get on with it, uninstall it again.
-Nothing lost.
+vimextension in your IDE of choice.
+This gives you the speed and precision ofvim, with the benefits of the IDE, ie auto-complete, intellisense, snippets et al. If you really don’t get on with it, uninstall it again.
+Nothing lost. - Build your own